Support Center » Historical Data » Average Year Summary Files

 Plane-of-array irradiance is defined as the irradiance incident on the plane of the PV array and is dependent on the sun position, array orientation (fixed vs. tracking), irradiance components, albedo and shading from near and far obstructions.
 SolarAnywhere uses community-trusted pvlib models in combination with the full historical time-series of SolarAnywhere irradiance and weather data to estimate POAI at each time step.
 Monthly totals are calculated from the historical time-series, then averaged for inclusion in the Average Year Summary file.
 The pvlib models use the Perez transposition model to determine the diffuse irradiance component.

-To include long-term average monthly total plane-of-array irradiance in the average year summary file, select the “Plane-of-array irradiance (POAI)” checkbox under Datasets as shown in Figure 8.
+To include long-term average monthly total plane-of-array irradiance in the average year summary file, select the “Plane-of-array irradiance (POAI)” checkbox under Datasets and Advanced Fields as shown in Figure 9.

 Figure 9: Example Plane-of-Array Irradiance in the Average Year Summary file